 Additionally, any person whose membership has been allowed to lapse for a period of more than one membership year may only be reinstated as a member upon Council approval, meeting the requirements in these bylaws for the membership category applied for, and according to any other terms and conditions prescribed by Council.

-*All persons wishing to reinstate should contact the SCPP office to discuss the requirements of the Act and the bylaws.
+*Those wishing to reinstate should contact the SCPP office to discuss the requirements of the Act and the bylaws.

 Membership Conversion Outside of Renewal